sisrfeng/coc-wiki/Install-coc.nvim.md

 Watchman works great even when you have multiply neovim instance started inside the same folder.

-The `UpdatePathOnRename` feature provided by tsserver make use of file watching.
+The `UpdatePathOnRename` feature provided by tsserver requires file watching to work.